 Time Spent in the State

 Time spent in a state is one of the most, if not the most, important factors in showing intent to change domicile.
 Keeping track of time spent in the state of intended domicile demonstrates one has made a true change of domicile.
 If domicile is ever challenged, personal and business calendars can be helpful and may even be introduced as evidence.
-Additional records, such as credit card receipts and statements showing purchase dates of items within the new domicile state (ie. commuter passes, flight records, telephone records and cell phone statements), can help bolster the claim that a person has changed domicile to a new state.
+Additional records, such as credit card receipts and statements showing purchase dates of items within the new domicile state (e.g., commuter passes, flight records, telephone records, and cell phone statements), can help bolster the claim that a person has changed domicile to a new state.
 Interestingly, social media accounts can have an impact, too.
+Finally, there are software programs that use geolocation on a phone that can also track you physically.

 Real Property – Either Owned or Rented